tarwn/lessthandot-hugo/blogs/content/posts/2011-12-08-red-gate-sql-index-manager.md

 It appears that the SQL Index Manager retrieves all the object and index metadata before doing any true analysis of fragmentation.
 The first thought I have here is the cost in memory consumed locally by the machine running the SQL Index Manager.
 Having one SQL Server database with enough returned resulted in memory is one thing but I could easily see an entire instance being able to return and fill a nasty chunk of memory with this method.
 It reminds me of the documenting tool and it erroring out if you try to script too many objects in one database.

 On to the good stuff: SQL Index Manager is more than likely dynamic T-SQLing out the findings in both results from the objects set and the index set with some sort of merge there.
 The tool proceeds to reply on the DMV sys.dm\_db\_index\_physical\_stats to retrieve the avg\_fragmentation\_in\_percent and page\_count.
-Yes, page count does make a difference when asking, “Do we need to defrag something with 2 pages?”
+Yes, page count does make a difference when asking, "Do we need to defrag something with 2 pages?"

 An example of that call